-The core components of both ART and URT consist of rigorously formalized Givens rotations.
-The novel design lies in the fact that the dimension and rotation angle of the Givens rotation are based on the magnitude and distribution of outliers.
-Thus, all critical parameters of the quantization process are determined through a mathematically derived closed-form solution, rather than requiring pathological convergence on Stiefel manifolds via gradient feedback as in conventional methods.
-As demonstrated in Fig. \ref{overall}a, SingleQuant outperforms the selected baselines in terms of task performance, inference latency, and quantization speed.
-Extensive experiments conducted across diverse tasks and LLMs confirm that SingleQuant establishes new state-of-the-art quantization results from both task performance and quantization speed.
+Both ART and URT are built on rigorously formalized Givens rotations.
+The main design novelty is that the rotation dimensions and angles are determined by the magnitude and distribution of outliers.
+Therefore, all critical parameters in the quantization process are obtained from mathematically derived closed-form solutions, rather than from gradient feedback on the Stiefel manifold, which may lead to pathological convergence in conventional methods.
+As shown in Fig.~\ref{overall}a, SingleQuant achieves a favorable trade-off among task performance, inference latency, and quantization speed compared with the evaluated baselines.
+Extensive experiments across diverse tasks and LLMs further demonstrate that SingleQuant consistently improves quantization efficiency while maintaining strong task performance under the considered W4A4 settings.